thebkht/EmployeeManagementSystem/README.md

 # Employee Management System

-This is a command-line tool for managing employees and tasks in a company.
-It allows administrators to add, remove, and edit employee information, as well as create and manage tasks for the employees.
+The Employee Management System is a Windows application that allows users to manage employee records and tasks.
+It provides functionalities such as adding new employees, assigning tasks, tracking task completion, and generating reports.

 ## Features

+- User Authentication: Users can log in with their credentials to access the system.
-- Add, remove, and edit employee information
+- Employee Management: Add, update, and delete employee records.
-- Create, assign, and manage tasks for employees
+- Task Assignment: Assign tasks to employees and track their progress.
-- Greet employees based on time of day
-- Easy-to-use command-line interface
-- Data persistence using CSV files
+- Task Completion: Mark tasks as completed and track completion time.

+## Technologies Used

+- C#: Used as the programming language for the application logic.
+- Windows Forms: Used for creating the user interface and handling user interactions.
+- .NET Framework: Provides the underlying framework for building Windows applications.

-## Usage
+## Getting Started

-To use this tool, simply download the source code and compile it using a C# compiler.
-Then run the resulting executable file from the command line.
+1. Clone the repository: `git clone https://github.com/yusupovbg/EmployeeManagementSystem.git`
+2. Open the solution file (`EmployeeManagementSystem.sln`) in Visual Studio.
+3. Make sure you have the necessary dependencies and packages installed.
+4. Update the database connection string in the `app.config` file.
+5. Build the solution.
+6. Run the application by clicking the "Start" button or pressing F5.

 ## Contributing

-If you would like to contribute to this project, feel free to fork it and submit a pull request.
-Contributions are always welcome!
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please feel free to submit a pull request.

 ## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+This project is licensed under the [MIT License](LICENSE).